Sunshine Motorway, Mooloolah River Interchange Upgrade (Stage 1)

 Integration with public transport planning

-We are planning a Sunshine Coast transport network that supports multiple modes, including public transport.
-The needs and impacts of future projects such as the Direct Sunshine Coast (DSC) Rail Line, Kawana Way (Mooloolah River Interchange to Kawana Way Link Road), the Buderim–Mooloolaba interchange to Maroochy Boulevard, Sunshine Coast Public Transport and Draft Southern Sunshine Coast Public Transport Strategy projects will be considered as part of design work for the Mooloolah River Interchange upgrade.
+The department is planning a Sunshine Coast transport network that supports multiple modes, including public transport.
+The needs and impacts of future projects such as the Direct Sunshine Coast Rail Line, Kawana Motorway, Sunshine Coast Public Transport and Southern Sunshine Coast Public Transport projects are being considered as part of design work for the Mooloolah River Interchange Upgrade.